 The costs of medical marijuana vary widely, depending on the product a patient requires and where they purchase it.
 Many states also have different taxation policies that may pass some of the financial burden for cultivation and sales onto customers.
 While costs can be prohibitive, there are some programs available in certain states and municipalities to help low-income medical marijuana patients.
 Non-profit organizations and individual dispensaries may also be able to provide discount programs.

-In June 2018, the U.S. Food and Drug Administration (FDA) approved the first cannabis-based prescription drug: Epidiolex.
+In June 2018, the U.S. Food and Drug Administration (FDA) approved the first cannabis-based prescription drug: Epidiolex (cannabidiol).
 This milestone gives hope to individuals who suffer from pain and chronic health conditions that are poorly managed through traditional pharmaceutical drug therapy.
-Continuing medical research and legal progress are needed to spur changes in the accessibility and coverage of marijuana-derived products.
+Continuing medical research and legal progress are needed to spur changes in the regulation, accessibility and coverage of marijuana-derived products.